jmr12mct/pizza/README.md

 ## CAUTION

-Since we use in-memory Database, all data stored will get erased on Server startup.
+Since we use in-memory Database, all data stored will get erased on Server restart.

 ## Author